-Finally, any trustworthy robo-advisor will have authorisation from the Financial Conduct Authority (FCA) and participate in the Financial Services Compensation Scheme (FSCS).
-Thus, if anything goes awry, these programs mean your investments and cash are protected up to £50,000 (FCA) and £85,000 (FSCS).
+Finally, any trustworthy robo advisor will have authorisation from the Financial Conduct Authority (FCA) and participate in the Financial Services Compensation Scheme (FSCS).
+Thus, if anything goes awry, these programs mean your investments and money are protected up to £50,000 (Financial Conduct Authority) and £85 000 (FSCS).

 Look for approval from both bodies before you provide your details to any start-up.

 It’s worth doing research on the custodial broker or partner bank before opening an account with the robo advisor and investigating where your money will be held so you can ensure the safety of your money should the robo advisor go bust.